dr-jam/GameplayProgramming/README.md

 ## Individual Competency Assessment

-The purpose of this competency assessment is that your grade should reflect what you can do as a gameplay programmer, not merely whether you or your group submitted working code.
+The purpose of this competency assessment is that your grade should reflect what you can do as a gameplay programmer and not whether you or your group submitted working code.
 A working submission is necessary, but it does not tell us everything we need to know.
 You must also show that you understand the work you claim and can apply the relevant ideas yourself.

 Gameplay programming sits at the intersection of software engineering, design, and user experience.
 Everyone in the course needs a foundation in all three areas.
 After that, you can go deeper in the areas connected to your interests and your role on the final project.